unclechu/nixos-config/README.md

 Apart from general “nixos” and “nixos-unstable” channels some another external dependencies (such as [Home Manager] and my own [nix-utils]) are managed using [niv] tool.
-Those dependencies are described in [nix/sources.json](nix/sources.json).
+Those dependencies are described in [nix/sources.json].

-You don’t need [niv] to install the dependencies, only to update them, remove or add a new one.
+You don’t need [niv] to install the dependencies, only to update them, remove or add a new one (but you also can as well manually edit that [nix/sources.json] file).

 *N.B. “nixos” channel can’t be managed by [niv] in a NixOS configuration because it’s imported even before `configuration.nix` is called. `configuration.nix` is called with `pkgs` argument which is